What is there to wait for?

-I hurried to ICU because someone was battling between life and death.
-When I arrived, doctors, nurses and all the medical team were attending to the patient.
-It was chaotic, and the they hoped to bring the patient back.
-Unfortunately, they could not.
+I was called to the ICU because someone was caught between life and death.
+When I arrived, doctors, nurses, and the entire medical team were working urgently to save the patient.
+The room was filled with movement, instructions, and hope.
+Despite their efforts, the patient could not be brought back.

 Comments